p1sangmas/BarcodeMatch/README.md

 ---

-## License
+## License ⚖️

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-## Acknowledgments
+## Acknowledgments 😊

+- All supportive engineers and operators in SMK Malaysia Sdn.
+Bhd.

+---

 - Designed by Fakhrul Fauzi.
-- Built using .NET 8.0 and Windows Forms.
+Built using .NET 8.0 and Windows Forms.